jguadagno/jguadagno.github.io/_posts/2020-03-09-using-git-tag-for-presentations-or-workshops.md

 The fourth step is a 'final' commit and tag for 'completed demo'.

 Step five, this is an **important** step.
 You must commit your tags to the repo!
 Tags, by nature, are local to your machine.
-This step is only required if you are sharing the repository, for instance, a workshop, or want the ability to 'pull down' the tags or steps from another machine, which is something I do :).
+This step is only required if you are sharing the repository, for instance, a workshop, or want the ability to 'pull down' the tags or steps from another machine, which is something I do :smile:.
 To do that, execute `git push origin --tags` from the command line.

 You can run the individual commands if you want but I created a bash and windows script to execute the commands for me which I included [below](#helper-scripts) which I called `gittag`.